VariableVic/medusa-ai-assistant/README.md

 Feel free to take this code and use it to create any Medusa AI assistant you need.
 By editing the system prompt in `src/api/routes/admin/completion/order-returns.ts` and the functions in `src/util/gpt-functions/returns.ts` and `src/admin/widgets/assistants/order-assistant.tsx`, you can change its behavior and give it access to different admin hooks.

+Disclaimer: this code is the result of my experimentation, and is by no means optimized or actively maintained.

 <p align="center">
   <a href="https://twitter.com/intent/follow?screen_name=VariableVic">
     <img src="https://img.shields.io/twitter/follow/VariableVic.svg?label=Follow%20@VariableVic" alt="Follow @VariableVic" />